thomasa88/NoComponentWarn/README.md

 # ![](resources/nocomponentwarn/32x32.png) NoComponentWarn

 A Fusion 360 add-in that warns when features are created outside components.
+It also warns when creating feature across components (It works if the reference feature is selected before creating the new feature).

-A warning will be shown every time a new feature is created outside a component.
+A warning will be shown every time a new feature is created at the top-level or in the wrong component.
 At that point, the user can choose to either Cancel, Continue or Stop the warning messages for the current document session.

 Currently Windows-only.